I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 It’s impossible to give you one estimate on the cost to expect for your salon location.
 There are many different types of locations that you can choose to start your business in.
 But given that this likely will be your biggest expense, I will cover some of your different options in more depth in this article.

-I strongly recommend you also read my article with 21 critical factors to consider when picking your salon location here.
+I strongly recommend reading my article with 21 critical factors to consider when picking your salon location here.

 Let’s now go through some questions you really should ask yourself before you build your salon startup budget.